jonasgeiler/lua-fenster/README.md

 > [!WARNING]
 > Currently it looks like only Windows returns false when the window is closed.
 > On Linux and macOS `fenster` just throws an error when closing the window...
+>
+> I am currently contemplating forking fenster in #24 to fix this problem.

 **Example:**